bsorrentino/maven-confluence-plugin/plugin-reporting/src/site/markdown/usage.md

 ### Maven Repository

-From Release 3.0.1 this plugin is available from [MAVEN CENTRAL REPO](http://repo2.maven.org/maven2/) If you want stay tune over modification, includes the following repository declaration in your POM
+From Release 3.0.1 this plugin is available from [MAVEN CENTRAL REPO](http://repo2.maven.org/maven2/) If you would like download & test the latest SNAPSHOT, includes the following repository declaration in your POM

 ```xml